openstack/openstack-manuals/doc/cli-reference/source/watcher.rst

   template.

-``-d <description>, --description <description>`` Descrition of the audit template.
+``-d <description>, --description <description>`` Description of the audit template.

 ``--scope <path>``
   Part of the cluster on which an audit will be done.